Gina Flanagan- East Longmeadow High School

 Algebra I (grade 9):

-Perform arithmetic operations on polynomials.
+operations on polynomials.

 CCSS.MATH.CONTENT.HSA.APR.A.1